david-rockwood/fimpad/README.md

 Execute the FIM tag by placing the caret within the FIM tag, or immediately at the end of the tag after the last closing bracket.
 The caret is the blinking marker for the position within the text that you are typing.
 (Many also call this a cursor, but in FIMpad the term caret is used to disambiguate between the text cursor and the mouse cursor.)

-With the caret within or immediately after the FIM tag, execute it by pressing Alt+[ (or select `AI -> Generate` in the menu.)
+With the caret within or immediately after the FIM tag, execute the tag by pressing Alt+[ (or select `AI -> Generate` in the menu.)
 The FIM tag will be deleted, and FIMpad will send the text before the tag to the LLM server as prefix text, and then the LLM server will respond with 50 or fewer tokens that the LLM deems most likely to appear after the prefix.
 The response will be streamed into the text editor starting at the location where the FIM tag was before it was deleted.
 When the response completes, it will look something like this:

 > Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.
 >
 > Now we are engaged in a great civil war, testing whether that nation, or any nation so conceived

-There is variability in LLM output, so your results may not look like the above exactly.
+There is variability in LLM output, so your results may not look exactly like those above.

 ## Example 2: Fill in the middle.

 In the prior example there was no text after the FIM tag, so it was generated as a completion.
 But if you are using an LLM capable if FIM (Fill In the Middle), and if you have the FIM tokens for it set correctly in the FIMpad settings window, you will get a FIM generation when you execute a FIM tag and there is text after the tag.

-By default, FIMpad is has the proper FIM tokens for IBM Granite 4.0 H LLMs, so if you are using Granite you don't have to worry about setting those tokens.
+FIMpad has the proper FIM tokens for IBM Granite 4.0 H LLMs set as defaults, so if you are using Granite 4.0 H you don't have to worry about setting those tokens.

 With FIM tags, text that appears before the FIM tag is *prefix*.
 Text that appears after the tag is *suffix*.